AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

       void setBCoeffs (int amrlev, Real beta);
       void setBCoeffs (int amrlev, Vector<Real> const& beta);

-Note, however, that these functions solely copy the constant value(s) to a MultiFab internal to ``MLMG`` and there is no effect on the behavior of the multigrid iterations.
+Note, however, that the solver behaviour is the same regardless of which functions you choose to set the coefficients.
+These functions solely copy the constant value(s) to a MultiFab internal to ``MLMG`` and there is no effect on the behavior of the multigrid iterations.

 For :cpp:`MLNodeLaplacian`,